MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/configuration-manager-integration-pack.md

 With this integration pack, you can also create workflows that interact with and transfer information to the integration packs for System Center Service Manager, System Center Data Protection Manager, System Center Operations Manager, and System Center Virtual Machine Manager.

-Microsoft is committed to protecting your privacy, while delivering software that brings you the performance, power, and convenience you want.
+Microsoft is committed to protecting your privacy while delivering software that brings you the performance, power, and convenience you want.
 For more Orchestrator-related privacy information, see the [Privacy Statement for System Center - Orchestrator](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).

 ## System Requirements